 Challenges and Opportunities

 An opportunity also lies in enhancing inter-generational contracts.
-By generating decent jobs for youth in the formal sector, young people are able to contribute towards the well-being of a rapidly ageing population in most Asia-Pacific countries.
-Furthermore, formal sector jobs, preferably green jobs, can generate tax revenues and set the foundation of sustainable tax-benefit systems.
-Such jobs also hold the key for promoting universal social protection through a life cycle approach, in which contributions are made and benefits are accrued from the early years until the final stages of life.
+By generating decent jobs for youth in the formal sector, young people can contribute to the well-being of ageing populations.
+Furthermore, formal sector jobs, preferably green jobs, generate tax revenues and set the foundation of sustainable tax-benefit systems.
+Such jobs hold the key for promoting universal social protection through a life cycle approach, in which contributions are made and benefits accrued from early years onwards.

 ESCAP acts as the regional focal point for the World Programme of Action for Youth, a blueprint for national action and international collaboration to foster conditions and mechanisms to promote improved well-being and livelihoods among young people.
-In the context of the United Nations Development Agenda beyond 2015, ESCAP promotes the role of youth in actively contributing to the development process and making it more sustainable
+In the context of the 2030 Agenda, ESCAP promotes the role of youth in actively contributing to the development process and making it both more inclusive and sustainable.

 ESCAP works to enhance knowledge, capacity and regional cooperation to improve the situation young people face, through assisting Governments to develop comprehensive national youth policies and engaging young people in their programmes.

-ESCAP acts as co-chair, with ILO, of the joint RCM/UNDG Asia-Pacific Thematic Working Group on Youth to enhance the impact of the United Nations youth development work in Asia and the Pacific.
+ESCAP is an active member of the Asia-Pacific Interagency Network on Youth (APINY), which is part of the UN Asia-Pacific RCM Thematic Working Group on Sustainable Societies.
+APINY works to enhance the impact of the United Nations youth development work in Asia and the Pacific, especially in the context of achieving the SDGs.

 Youth Policy Toolbox